 Note: Inflation is usually associated with a feeling of resistance.
 On release, the syringe plunger should usually spring back.
-If no resistance to inflation is encountered, it should be assumed that the balloon has ruptured.
-Discontinue inflation at once.
-The catheter may continue to be used for hemodynamic monitoring.
-However, be sure to take precautions to prevent infusion of air or liquid into the balloon lumen.
+If no resistance to inflation is encountered, it should be

 Warning: Pulmonary complications may result from improper inflation technique.
 To avoid damage to the pulmonary artery and possible balloon rupture, do not inflate above the recommended volume.